 Analytical procedures are used by accountants in multiple levels of service, and they are critical to evaluating financial data and variations that occur in financial data.
 But selecting and documenting analytical procedures are subjective processes, so the area of analytical procedures is one that can cause frustration for accountants.

-Mary Ellen Biery is a research specialist at Sageworks, a financial information company that provides financial analysis and industry benchmarking solutions to accounting firms.
-She is a veteran financial reporter whose works have appeared in the Wall Street Journal and on Dow Jones Newswires, CNN.com, MarketWatch.com, CNBC.com, and other sites.
+Mary Ellen Biery is a research specialist at Sageworks, a financial information company that provides financial analysis and valuation applications to accounting firms.